 Canon 800D versus Canon 70D

 The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in February 2017 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 800D has a resolution of 24 megapixel, whereas the 70D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Canon 70D.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).